 While this may seem like a lot at once, the upside is that Vietnamese pronouns don't differentiate when speaking in first or third person.
 You also use the same pronouns to refer to yourself when speaking.
 For instance, if you're speaking to someone younger from your generation, you use Anh/chị to say I.

-An older family member may also greet you by saying:
+An older family member may also greet you with the following Vietnamese phrase:

 Ăn cơm chưa?
 "Have you eaten yet?": This may or may not be an actual invitation to join someone for lunch.
 Older Vietnamese often use this as a greeting.
 Cơm "rice" is used instead of the word for meal because rice is almost always present in Vietnamese home-cooked meals.